 A situation in which a person dies an unattended death represents the most common reason the body of a deceased individual is conveyed to the office of the Los Angeles Coroner.
 The coroner performs what is known as a forensic examination of the remains to ascertain or confirm the cause of death.

 Generally speaking, a coroner completes a forensic examination of a body associated with an unattended death within between 24 and 48 hours.
 Once the forensic examination by the Los Angeles coroner is completed, the family of the deceased person has 72 to hours to arrange for the removal of the body.
 A funeral home typically is retained to deal with funeral and burial issues, including the transport of the body of a deceased person from the funeral home to the mortuary.

 What Happens If No One Claims the Remains From an Unattended Death?

 As mentioned previously, many individuals who die an unattended death lack close connection with other individuals.
 When an unattended death occurs, and no one exists who can arrange for the preparation and burial of the remain, the body may end up at the coroner’s office beyond the 72-hour timeframe.

-The Los Angeles County coroner’s office can assist a person in applying for a special program through which the remains of a person who experienced an unattended death can be cremated, sat no cost to family of the deceased.
+The Los Angeles County coroner’s office can assist a person in applying for a special program through which the remains of a person who experienced an unattended death can be cremated, say no cost to the family of the deceased.